Listing all of Amazon’s offerings would take up this entire blog post.

 But, for those who may live under a rock which shockingly has no free WiFi, they include its online retail arm which now sells everything from books to clothes to appliances, the AmazonFresh grocery service, Amazon Web Services, the Kindle product line, music streaming and more recently its AI brainchild, the intelligent personal assistant Alexa.

-And just this week, Amazon moved further into the role of ‘media leader’, announcing it will add live TV channels including ITV to its Amazon Prime streaming service.
+, Amazon moved further into the role of ‘media leader’, announcing it will add live TV channels including ITV to its Amazon Prime streaming service.

 All happy and successful but, as I’m a Brit and therefore a born cynic, I naturally look at that and wonder “can it last?”